About fussy eating and fussy eaters

-- tossing a salad.
+- tossing a salad

 He’ll feel proud of helping and be more likely to eat something he has helped to make.

-How to introduce new foods to fussy eaters
+Introducing new foods to fussy eaters

 If you have a fussy eater who doesn’t like trying new food, here are some tips that might help:

 - Serve your child the same meal the family is eating but in a portion size your child will eat.
 If your child doesn’t eat it, say something like, ‘Try it, it’s yummy’.
-If he still doesn’t want it, calmly say, ‘OK, we’ll try it another time when you’re hungry’.
+If she still doesn’t want it, calmly say, ‘OK, we’ll try it another time when you’re hungry’.

 Punishments and bribes for fussy eaters

-It’s tempting to offer your child food treats just so he ‘eats something’ – for example, ‘If you have a carrot, you can have some chocolate’.
+It’s tempting to offer your child food treats just so he eats something – for example, ‘If you have a carrot, you can have some chocolate’.
 But this can make your child more interested in treats than healthy food.
 It also sends the message that eating healthy food is a chore.